Clydie-Juls/hello-world/readme.txt

 This is a test file to check if your understand and can know create a repo without going to the instructions.

+Thank you.
+Please become the best person you can be.